Self-managed Red Hat OpenShift sizing and subscription guide

 Step 1: Determine standard VM or hardware cores and memory

 You may have a standard VM size for application instances or, if you typically deploy on bare metal, a standard server configuration.
 The following questions will help you more accurately understand your VM and hardware needs.
-Remember that, in most cases, two vCPUs are equivalent to one core.
+Remember that, in most cases, 2 vCPUs are equivalent to 1 core.

 Table 2: VM and hardware sizing questions